English as a Second Language

 3

-Students who successfully complete this course will be able to: 1.
+Upon successful completion of this course, students will be able to: 1.
 Communicate in intermediate level conversations and discussions.
 2. Prepare and deliver basic presentations.
 3. Apply vocabulary acquired in course to spoken English communication.
 4. Demonstrate pronunciation and intonation that is consistent with Standard Spoken English.
 5. Demonstrate intermediate level competency in English language structure and mechanics in oral communication.
 6. Demonstrate confidence in listening and speaking in English.

 ESL 122 : Advanced English Grammar Review